Haivision/srt/docs/build-win.md

 ### 2.1 Cryptograpjic Library

+To build SRT with support for encryption,
-**One** of the following Crypto libraries is required:
+**one** of the following Crypto libraries is required:

 - `OpenSSL` (recommended)
 - `LibreSSL`
 - `MbedTLS`

-Alternatively, SRT can be build without support for encryption using the `-DENABLE_ENCRYPTION=OFF` CMake build option.
-In this case SRT will be able to operate only in unencrypted mode.

 #### 2.1.1.
 Install OpenSSL